Jayce Johnson

 year 1 contributor NFL Rd 3

-Jayce Johnson is a high-upside, dual-threat quarterback and a foundational piece of Texas A&M's 2027 recruiting class.
-Possessing a physically advanced frame and legitimate two-way playmaking ability, he profiles as a modern signal-caller who can stress defenses with both his arm and his legs.
+Jayce Johnson is a physically advanced, dual-threat quarterback and a foundational piece for Texas A&M's 2027 recruiting class.
+Possessing an elite frame and high-level arm talent at a young age, he shows the promising upside of a multi-year Power Five starter who can win from the pocket or with his legs.

 Physical Profile